One Month Later

 "You what?"
 I snap.

-"Mom was dads second choice.
-He loved your mom.
-They would have probably married and had kids if your mom had never met your dad.
-Your mother then chose your father and my father married my mother.
-She was jealous, and she still is."
+"Mother was my fathers second choice.
+He loved your mother.
+They would have probably married and had kids if yours had never met your dad.
+My mother has always envied your family."

 "That's why she hates me," I say.

 "She doesn't hate you.
-You are just a reminder to her that my father loved your mother first, before he came to love my mom."
+You're just a reminder to her that my father loved your mother first."

 "I get that.
 I do.
 But I don't think I can handle having dinner with her.
 If she says anything to me that makes me angry, I swear, I will-"